frostt-tensor/frostt-tensor.github.io/README.md

-# SLOTH
+# FROSTT
-The Surprisingly Large Open Tensor Hub
+The Formidable Repository of Open Sparse Tensors and Tools

 ## Project structure